Preveen369/contact-management-app/README.md

 # 🌟 Contact Management App

-The `contact-management-app` is a full-stack MERN (MongoDB, Express, React, Node.js) application for managing user contacts.
-It provides a user-friendly interface for performing CRUD operations on contacts, along with secure backend services for user authentication and data management.
+The `contact-management-app` is a full-stack web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+It is designed to provide users with a seamless and intuitive experience to manage personal contacts.
+The application includes full CRUD functionality—Create, Read, Update, and Delete contacts—with secure user authentication and efficient backend services for real-time data operations.

 ## ✨ Features